-Among waves 1, 3, and 5, wave 3 can't be the shortest, and is often the longest one.
+Among waves 1, 3, and 5, wave 3 can't be the shortest and is often the longest one.
 Also, Wave 3 always moves past the end of Wave 1.

 Unlike Motive Waves, Corrective Waves are typically made of a three-wave structure.
-They are often formed by a smaller Corrective Wave occurring between two smaller Motive Waves.
+They are often formed by a smaller Corrective Wave occurring between two larger Motive Waves.
 The three waves are often named A, B, and C.

 When compared to Motive Waves, Corrective Waves tend to be smaller because they move against the bigger trend.
 In some cases, such a counter-trend struggle can also make Corrective Waves much harder to identify as they can vary significantly in length and complexity.

 According to Prechter, the most important rule to keep in mind regarding Corrective Waves is that they are never made of five waves.

 Does Elliott Wave work?

 There is an ongoing debate regarding the efficiency of the Elliott waves.
 Some say that the success rate of the Elliott Wave principle is heavily dependent on the traders' ability to precisely divide the market movements into trends and corrections.